Skip to content

 Owl Cafe Tokyo

 There are actually several owl cafes in Tokyo, and I’m not sure which is the original, or which is the best.
-But I went to the Owl Cafe in Asakusa, which looked way less like a cafe and more like a mini animal sanctuary.
-It’s dimly lit and there are plants and trees all over.
+I went to the Owl Cafe in Asakusa, which has now closed – but the Owl Cafe Akiba Fukurou comes very highly recommended (read a review by travel expert Michael Turtle here).

 tokyo themed cafes